binary-com/daily-report/_posts/en/2017-10-04-Pound-Hit-as-Construction-Slumps-oct-4-17.md

 The US dollar index is back on the rise this morning ahead of today’s ADP payrolls from the US.
 The dollar pressure eased yesterday and this morning, helping most dollar pairs to make gains.

-The main exception is the GBP/ USD which continues to struggle.
-The GBP/ JPY has made further losses while the EUR/ GBP has risen for four straight days.
+The main exception is the GBP/USD which continues to struggle.
+The GBP/JPY has made further losses while the EUR/GBP has risen for four straight days.
 This comes after disappointing manufacturing PMI and Construction PMI in the last two days.

-The yen pairs are mixed as the dollar backs off, forcing the likes of the USD/ JPY on the defensive.
+The yen pairs are mixed as the dollar backs off, forcing the likes of the USD/JPY on the defensive.

 Gold reversed some of its losses yesterday and this morning, but the downtrend remains firmly on track.